 Most of us will celebrate the resurrection of our Lord this Sunday.
 For many, the significance of the celebration gets lost in the now predominant popular â€œadd-ons,â€ such as Easter eggs, bunny rabbits, and the like.
 The awe and wonder of the historical event and its centrality to the gospel has been downgraded, and all too often, discarded by the mainstream culture.
 Sure, there is a general nod to the reason for the day, but how many people, even in the churches, understand how essential the resurrection is to their faith?

 There are a number of different views on the resurrection, andÂ in one of our early webcasts, Dr. Geisler, Ron Henzel and I discussed some of them.

 A lack of sound teaching on this essential doctrine leaves even many church goers open to being deceived to the point that they actually deny the resurrection, sometimes overtly and sometimes through redefinition of terms.

 More difficult to refute are the views which become denials through redefinition.
-While claiming to believe in the resurrection, subtle changes in the teaching are made, pertinent terms are redefined, and what results is outright heresy.
-What ends up being taught and believed is Resurrection in Name Only and bears little resemblance to the truth of the resurrection.
+While claiming to believe in the resurrection, subtle changes in the teaching are made and pertinent terms are redefined, resulting in outright heresy.
+What ends up being taught and believed is Resurrection in Name Only, and such teachings bear little resemblance to the truth of the resurrection.